Gracie Mansion: Bloomberg tenure

-De Blasio and Adams use
+De Blasio, Adams, and Mamdani use

 Major candidates in the 2013 election indicated that they wished to live in Gracie Mansion.
 The winner, Bill de Blasio, delayed moving into the mansion until the end of the 2013–2014 academic year, as his son Dante was attending Brooklyn Technical High School.
 De Blasio's family began moving in during June 2014; it took almost two months.
 The de Blasio family furnished the second-floor living space with about $65,000 or $70,000 of furniture donated by West Elm.
 Another $80,000 went toward security, cleaning, maintenance, and relocation of belongings.
 The first floor was used for official events and city business, and the de Blasio family hosted parties as well.
 At the NYPD's request, a tall fence was installed around the mansion in 2014 to protect de Blasio's family.
 The de Blasio administration estimated that it would host over 50 events a year at the mansion, and the mansion hosted exhibits during de Blasio's mayoralty.
 By 2015, the roof was leaking and needed to undergo asbestos abatement.